kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 The core logic of the system was implemented using just two Java classes:

 * Offer: encapsulated all the rules and calculations to generate a snapshot of the offer.
-* (IIRC) OfferPrinter: handled the generation of the PDF for the customer.
+* OfferPrinter: handled the generation of the PDF for the customer.

 Everything the salesperson needed was there.
 It wasn't glamorous, no fancy design patterns, no [Death by Glamour](https://www.youtube.com/watch?v=Q9kDr4na0ls) but it was predictable, testable and easy to evolve.
 When the business changed the rules, we knew exactly where to go.